-Use prestressed concrete girders that are either I-beams or modified bulbtee beams.
+For prestressed concrete girder superstructures, use prestressed concrete girders that are "I" shaped.
 Design prestressed concrete girders so that the algebraic sum of the beam camber at prestress transfer due to prestress force, the beam dead load deflections due to non-composite dead load, and superimposed dead load deflections due to applied superimposed dead loads results in a positive (upward) camber.
 Include the dead load from the future wearing surface in the determination of camber.

-Use structural steel girders that are "I" shaped.
-Use structural steel that conforms to the requirements of AASHTO M 270 and paint the steel in accordance with Section 710 of the Standard Specifications.
+For steel welded plate girder superstructures, use structural steel girders that are "I" shaped.
+For steel welded plate girder and steel rolled beam superstructures, use structural steel that conforms to the requirements of AASHTO M 270 and paint the steel in accordance with Section 710 of the Standard Specifications.

-At each support, connect all beams and girders to the substructure using anchor bolts.
+At each support of prestressed concrete girder, steel welded plate girder, and steel rolled beam superstructures, connect all beams and girders to the substructure using anchor bolts.